chivongv/chivongv/README.md

 ### Hi there 👋

 I'm Chi Vong from Sweden.
-I'm currently a Front-End Developer with the goal to become Fullstack Developer.
-Until then, I will continue to learn and challenge myself.

 - 🌱 I’m currently learning Next.js and code testing with Jest and Cypress
 - 💻 I work with this tech: ReactJS, GatsbyJS, Next.js, GraphQL, TypeScript, Storybook